 The principles in this piece I believe are directly applicable to any areas of your life, but the angel I choose to discuss it through is travelling.

 Hitchhiking and backpacking the easy way

 What Suzy meant under easy travel is actually a combination of things.
 First of all, when an obstacle occurs we can choose to see it as an impossible giant and freak out, or see it a necessary consequence of life and deal with it.
-Second of all, we learnt to accept everything that happens.
-There is no good or bad, it is only the matter of perception.
+Second of all, we learned to accept everything that happens.
+It is no good or bad, it is only a matter of perception.

 Literally 3 days later she met someone who turned out to be a game changer in her life.
 She got to spend more time with that person and had conversations she absolutely needed.
 Lesson?
 Choose to look at a situation with a curious and positive eye.
 Regardless.

 Since we reunited in France in December 2015, we only spent those 24 hours apart while flying to Honduras.
 That means we are physically together every day.
 It drove us close to mental breakdowns a few times, especially on the boat, but we implemented a new approach to our relationship that is challenging in every kind of relationship; to speak our mind.